Workplace injuries are unfortunately common. In fact, the National Safety Council reports that a worker is injured on the job every 7 seconds.

 These injuries lead to not a major loss in productivity but also significant pain for injured workers.
 No one should suffer in pain and miss out on the things they love most.

-Fortunately, for workers who have suffered a work-related injury, there is help.
-The Hudson County skilled practitioners at Jersey Premier Pain have the knowledge and resources to offer you a wide variety of holistic pain management treatments all in one place.
+Fortunately, there is help for workers who have suffered a work-related injury in Hudson County, NJ.
+Jersey Premier Pain can help you find a wide variety of holistic pain management treatments all in one place.

-We leverage the latest advancements in medicine with a holistic approach to give chronic pain sufferers both physical and mental relief.
-How can these treatments be put to work for you after a work-related accident?
+We combine the latest advancements in medicine with a holistic approach to give chronic pain sufferers both physical and mental relief.
+Let us put these treatments to work for you after a work-related accident?
 Call 201-386-8800 to speak with a Jersey City pain management professional who can help.

 Common Types of Work-Related Injuries

-Whether you sit hunched over at a computer all day or lift heavy products for eight hours straight, some of the most common work-related injuries by far include back and neck problems.
-Back and neck pain can stem from poor posture at a desk or lifting heavy objects improperly.
+Whether you sit hunched over at a computer all day or lift heavy products for eight hours straight, your work could lead to back and neck pain.
 Although the cause of the pain is very different, the result is the same: chronic neck pain and backaches.
 Some other common work-related injuries include

 - Sprains and strains

 - Repetitive strain injuries, such as carpal tunnel syndrome

 Let’s tackle the big one first.
 Neck and back injuries are some of the most common pain complaints related to work injuries.
 We know how to treat them.